Easter Fudge Lamb

 - 1 teaspoon vanilla

-- For Fudge Lamb, pour into greased mold.
+- To make a Fudge Lamb, pour into a greased mold.
 Allow to cool upside down.